-During examinations, you must do your own work.
-Talking or discussion is not permitted during the examinations, nor may you compare papers, copy from others, or collaborate in any way.
-Students must not discuss an exam's contents with other students who have not taken the exam.
-If prior to taking it, you are inadvertently exposed to material in an exam (by whatever means) you must immediately inform an instructor.
+During zyBook coding quizzes, in-class paper quizzes, and examinations, you must do your own work.
+Talking or discussion is not permitted during the in-class paper quizzes and examinations, nor may you compare papers, copy from others, or collaborate in any way.
+Students must not discuss a quiz/exam's contents with other students who have not taken the quiz/exam.
+If prior to taking it, you are inadvertently exposed to material in an quiz/exam (by whatever means) you must immediately inform an instructor.

 Should a violation of the code of academic integrity occur, then a primary hearing will be held.
-See http://theuniversityfaculty.cornell.edu/dean/the-rules/academic-integrity1 for more information about academic integrity proceedings.
+See https://theuniversityfaculty.cornell.edu/academic-integrity for more information about academic integrity proceedings.